-If you are under investigation for a marijuana offense, you need legal help immediately.
+If you are under investigation for a marijuana offense in Colorado Springs, you need legal help immediately.
 Many people view Colorado as a very liberal state due to the legalization of marijuana, but the penalties imposed on those who operate outside the regulations are incredibly harsh.
 A conviction for such a crime could change your life forever: it will affect your ability to get a job, obtain a professional license, own a firearm, or vote.
 When your freedom is at stake, you need legal representation from a powerful and accomplished criminal defense attorney.

-At The Bussey Law Firm, P.C., our trial lawyers provide an aggressive defense for the people we represent.
+At The Bussey Law Firm, P.C., our Colorado Springs marijuana lawyers provide an aggressive defense for the people we represent.
 Mr. Bussey has a background that includes serving in the U.S Air Force as an Active Duty Judge Advocate and serving as a District Attorney.
 He is a published author on legal defense strategies.
 We offer a free initial consultation to assist you; please call (719) 475-2555 today.